3 Inevitable Changes That We Will See in India’s ODI Squad After Champions Trophy 2025

 India’s ODI side is ageing and has a few problems, which might tempt the team to make changes.

-India didn’t make many changes in their Champions Trophy 2025 squad compared to the World Cup 2023.
+India didn’t make many changes in their Champions Trophy 2025 squad for their league games compared to the World Cup 2023.
 They didn’t need to tinker too much, given most players were automatic selections and performed well in this format almost every time.

 However, India’s ODI side is ageing and has a few problems, which might tempt the team to make changes.
 The management must make a few bold calls to prepare for the next World Cup in South Africa.